Oceanpro00/a_basic_travel_planner/README.md

 ## Project Structure

 ```
+CHANGELOG.md         # Optional separate changelog (matches README entries)
 /docs
-  ├── index.html        # Main app
+├── index.html        # Main app file
-  ├── script.js         # Core logic
+├── script.js         # App logic & interactivity
-  ├── styles.css        # UI styling
+├── styles.css        # All styling & animations
+├── tripData.js       # Trip configuration
-/assets
+/assets               # Static images (optional)
-  ├── location_data.png
-  ├── route_planning.png
-  └── activity_data.png
 ```

-Set GitHub Pages to deploy from `/docs`.
+Set GitHub Pages to deploy from the `/docs` folder.

 ---

-## Customize It
+## Changelog

-To make this your own:

-* Replace `addPathPoint()` and `addActivity()` calls in `script.js`
-* Update location names, coordinates, descriptions, photos
-* Optionally add your own hotel or tag logic

-Want multiple routes?
-Custom marker icons?
-It's all just code.
+### v0.3.0 – May 25, 2025

+* Refactored marker logic to simplify visibility and interaction
+* Removed deprecated area options logic
+* Improved photo carousel, error handling, and image transitions
+* Overhauled cheat sheet and added auto keyword tagging

+### v0.2.0 – May 23, 2025

+* Added filterable legend by marker type (Activity, Must-Do, Food)
+* Introduced cycle button for navigating path points
+* Enabled hotel overlays with room/exterior photo toggle

+### v0.1.0 – May 21, 2025

+* Initial build with Leaflet map, core marker types, and popups
+* Implemented numbered stops, path routing, and side panel interaction

 ---

-## Credits
+## Future Ideas

-* Maps: OpenStreetMap
-* Photos: Unsplash, Booking.com, and tourism websites
-* AI Tools: Claude AI, Mistral, OpenChat
+The current version is a strong foundation, but future iterations may include:

+* A drag-and-drop UI planner for trip building
+* AI-generated day-by-day itineraries based on your stops
+* Optional date & timeline integration
+* Theme support (dark mode, city-specific looks)
+* Export to printable PDF or shareable links

 ---

-This was built independently as a personal tool using AI-assisted development.
-Use or adapt it however you’d like.
+## License

+This project was built independently with the help of Claude AI and ChatGPT, alongside custom logic and manual iteration.
+It is open-source and shared for demonstration and inspiration purposes.

+All rights to commercial use are reserved by the original creator.
+You may fork, adapt, or explore the project for learning or personal experimentation, but **you may not use it commercially or redistribute it** without written permission.